shadersrs3/betavita/README.md

 ## Progress
 - loads a hello world to the framebuffer
 - cave story loads intercepted the SDL calls temporarily (currently doing some work for GXM)
+- (almost) getting Uncharted to boot to main menu just reads textures from sceIoPread function